shinexavier/YieldJS/README.md

 Methods:

 1. <b>moveNext</b>  : Attempts to Generate the next element based on the generator function, increments the iteration pointer and returns "<b>true</b>" if successful.
 If unsuccessful (primarily because the iteration pointer points to the last element returned by the generator function based on the number of elements specified), returns "<b>false</b>".
+2. <b>generate</b>  : Generates the elements based on the generator function, number of elements, continuation methods (if any) and returns the results as an "<b>array</b>".
+3. <b>nextSet</b>  : Prepares the generator to generate the next set of elements based on the number of elements specified (if unspecified, the default number of elements initialized as part of the generator creation would be used).

 Usage: